canalplus/rx-player/doc/api/plugins.md

  *     milliseconds.
  *   - size {Number|undefined} - size, in bytes, of the total downloaded
  *     response.
+ * @param {Function} callbacks.progress - Callback to call when progress
+ * information is available on the current request.
+This callback allows to
+ * improve our adaptive streaming logic by better predicting the bandwidth
+ * before the request is finished.
+ * This function should be called with the following properties:
+ *   - duration {Number} - the duration since the beginning of the request
+ *   - size {Number} - the current size, in bytes, downloaded
+ *   - totalSize {Number|undefined} - the whole size of the wanted data, in
+ *     bytes.
+Can be let to undefined when not known.
+ * our default implementation instead for this segment.
+No argument is needed.
  * @param {Function} callbacks.reject - Callback to call when an error is
  * encountered.
 If you relied on an XHR, it is recommended to include it as an
  * object property named "xhr" in the argument.